Relations with Finland

 NATO and Finland relations - flags

-• Finland has been one of NATO's most active partners and a valued contributor to NATO-led operations and missions in the Balkans, Afghanistan and Iraq.
+• For many years prior to its accession, Finland had been one of NATO's most active partners and a valued contributor to NATO-led operations and missions in the Balkans, Afghanistan and Iraq.

-• As one of six countries (known as 'Enhanced Opportunity Partners'1 under the Partnership Interoperability Initiative) that make particularly significant contributions to NATO operations and other Alliance objectives, Finland experienced enhanced opportunities for dialogue and cooperation with the Allies.
+• As an 'Enhanced Opportunity Partner'1 (a partner country that makes particularly significant contributions to NATO operations and other Alliance objectives), Finland experienced enhanced opportunities for dialogue and cooperation with the Allies.

-• In light of Russia’s unprovoked invasion of Ukraine, which began in February 2022, Finland (together with Sweden) submitted its official letter of application to become a NATO Ally on 18 May.
+• In light of Russia’s full-scale invasion of Ukraine, which began in February 2022, Finland (together with Sweden) submitted its official letter of application to become a NATO Ally on 18 May.

 • On 4 July 2022, following the Madrid Summit of NATO Leaders, Finland and Sweden completed accession talks at NATO Headquarters in Brussels.
-The Allies signed the Accession Protocols for Finland and Sweden the following day.
-These Protocols will have to be ratified by all NATO countries according to their national procedures.
+The then 30 Allies signed the Accession Protocols for Finland and Sweden the following day.

-1. Enhanced Opportunity Partners: Australia, Finland, Georgia, Jordan, Sweden and Ukraine.
+1. Under the Partnership Interoperability Initiative, the current Enhanced Opportunity Partners are: Australia, Georgia, Jordan and Ukraine.

 Key areas of cooperation